Automatic continuity, unique Polish topologies, and Zariski topologies on monoids and clones: Classical monoids

 In this section we consider the submonoids $\Inj(X)$, of injective, and $\Surj(X)$, of surjective, transformations in $X ^ X$.
 If $X$ is countable, then $\Inj(X)$ and $\Surj(X)$ are $G_{\delta}$ subsets of $X ^ X$ with the pointwise topology, and so these submonoids are Polish semigroups with the subspace topology.
 However, in contrast to the monoids considered up to this point in the paper, we will show that both of $\Inj(X)$ and $\Surj(X)$ have infinitely many distinct Polish semigroup topologies when $X$ is countably infinite.
 In the case of $\Inj(X)$, when $X$ is countably infinite, we show that the pointwise topology is the minimum Polish semigroup topology on $\Inj(X)$, and we show that there is a maximum Polish semigroup topology on $\Inj(X)$ given by an explicit subbasis.

-Since $\Inj(X)$ is a closed submonoid of the symmetric inverse monoid $I_X$ with its unique Polish inverse semigroup topology $\mathcal{I}_4$ (see \thref{minimal_inverse_semigroup_topology}), one natural Polish topology on $\Inj(X)$ is the subspace topology induced by $\mathcal{I}_4$.
+Since $\Inj(X)$ is a closed submonoid of the symmetric inverse monoid $I_X$ with its unique Polish inverse semigroup topology $\mathcal{I}_4$ (see \cref{minimal_inverse_semigroup_topology}), one natural Polish topology on $\Inj(X)$ is the subspace topology induced by $\mathcal{I}_4$.
 A subbasis for this topology comprises the subbasic open sets

 Although natural, this topology does not play a central role in this section.
 We will show that this topology is one of infinitely many Polish semigroup topologies on $\Inj(X)$ between the minimum and maximum Polish semigroup topologies on $\Inj(X)$.
-The topology with subbasis given in \eqref{eq-jay-1} coincides with the subspace topology induced by the topology $\mathcal{I}_3$ on $I_X$ from \thref{minimal_semigroup_topologies}.
-The topology on $\Inj(X)$ induced by $\mathcal{I}_2$ from \thref{minimal_semigroup_topologies}, is the pointwise topology.
+The topology with subbasis given in \eqref{eq-jay-1} coincides with the subspace topology induced by the topology $\mathcal{I}_3$ on $I_X$ from \cref{minimal_semigroup_topologies}.
+The topology on $\Inj(X)$ induced by $\mathcal{I}_2$ from \cref{minimal_semigroup_topologies}, is the pointwise topology.